 As urban farmers, the growing season is a busy time for us.
 It may seem early, but our growing season truly starts at the end of January when youth involved in our school partnership work seed thousands of plant starts in our St. Paul greenhouse.
 After plant starts are distributed to gardens, youth take on an active role in planting, managing, and monitoring garden spaces throughout the entire season, truly tending to plants from seed to plate.
 During the growing season, youth are also involved in cooking classes, volunteer farm work days, and community events.
 As the growing season comes to a close, youth make decisions surrounding responsible distribution efforts while also preserving produce to be used for cooking classes during the colder months.

 School Year Programming

-During the school year, youth farmers participate in farm classes, cooking classes, and community meals along with in-school and after school greenhouse, hoophouse, and gardening classes.
-Strong school year programs and community involvement opportunities through food-based work is a key element to Youth Farm’s success.
-During the school year, much of the planning and community organizing work happens in a way that allows for true success during the growing season.
+During the school year, youth participate in farm classes, cooking classes, and community meals along with in school and after school greenhouse, hoophouse, and gardening classes.
+Strong school year programs and community involvement opportunities through food-based work are key elements to Youth Farm’s success.
+During the school year, our planning and community organizing work happens in a way that allows for true success during the growing season.

 Youth Farm Age Groups

 Our youth development curriculum is based on a progressive program model.
 Children as young as nine participate and may continue to be involved until they are 24 years old.
 As youth “age” with Youth Farm, the curriculum changes and they find increasingly challenging and age-appropriate opportunities for growth and leadership.

 The stages of our progressive program model include:

 Youth Farmers (9-11 years old): In both summer and school year programming, Youth Farmers focus on interpersonal skills development while mastering gardening and cooking skills.
 Youth Farmers learn about how food choices impact their lives.